 Simply fill out the Application for EFT payments for Medicare bulk bill and all DVA claims.

 You can still make paper-based claims, but Medicare benefits will be paid directly into your nominated bank account, rather than waiting for a cheque to be sent to your address.

 We have spoken to thousands of practice managers, and 'less paperwork, faster payment' are the two main reasons they are switching to electronic claiming.

 Electronic claiming removes the need to batch your bulk bill claims at the end of the day.
-It also simplifies your banking, with funds paid by Medicare Australia in the practitioner’s nominated bank account within two to three working days (instead of waiting up to 14 days for a cheque).
+It also simplifies your banking, with funds paid by Medicare in the practitioner’s nominated bank account within two to three working days (instead of waiting up to 14 days for a cheque).